calaldees/TeachProgramming/teachprogramming/static/projects/net/chat.md

 +
  sock.sendall('Hello I am PYTHON\n'.encode('utf-8'))
 ```
+You will need to wait to be sent a message to see it.
+You cannot send messages in this state.

 Windows Only Issue: `ctrl+c` does not stop the program until another message is received.
 Press `ctrl+c` and wait patently.

 ### send_recv